Bromine-Labs/.github/profile/README.md

 </p>

 ### About
 Bromine Labs is a new organization with only one person, made to become the biggest organization.
 It already has two services: Bromine, and browser.nvim.
-And as of Tuesday, Augest 2025, Bromine is the only site with updated scramjet.
+And as of Tuesday, September 2025, Bromine is the only site with updated scramjet.